 While some of those early gears may have been made of metal, there were also a lot of gears made of wood.
-One of the more prolific uses of wood gears was in conjunction with water wheels.
-We normally only see the wheel itself, but the wheel rotates around an axle (a whole tree trunk), that goes into the lower room of the mill, where it is run through a right-angle gear drive, and possibly other gears to increase the speed, allowing the power developed to be sent upstairs into the working area of the mill.
+One of the more prolific uses of wood gears was with water wheels.
+We usually only see the wheel itself, but the wheel rotates around an axle (a whole tree trunk), that goes into the lower room of the mill, where it is run through a right-angle gear drive, and possibly other gears to increase the speed, allowing the power developed to be sent upstairs into the working area of the mill.

 Let’s Talk Gears